Links on Android Authority may earn us a commission. Learn more.

 Next up, let’s talk about encryption.
 Both Skype and Hangouts encrypt the data between your device and the companies’ servers.
 That means it’s tough — if not impossible — for someone to snoop on your conversation while you’re on public Wi-Fi, but both Microsoft (Skype owner) and Google (Hangouts owner) can technically see your messages and other activity if they want to.

 While both services are available on loads of platforms, only Skype has a Windows app, while you have to use Hangouts via a browser on a PC.
 However, the advantage of Hangouts is that you can use it with a Google account, which you likely already have.
-You have to sign up for a Microsoft account to use Skype (if you don’t have one already), which isn’t a big deal but is definitely something worth mentioning.
+You have to sign up for a Microsoft account to use Skype (if you don’t have one already), which isn’t a big deal but worth mentioning.

 Another thing worth mentioning is the advertisements.
 Unfortunately, you’ll see annoying ads in Skype’s apps.
 We haven’t seen ads of any kind so far while using Hangouts, so bonus points to Google.